99robots/wpsite-content-resharer/readme.txt

 == Description ==

-WPSite Content Resharer is a powerful marketing automation plugin that automatically shares your content on a pre-defined interval to ensure you stay active on social media, increase your followers, and generate more inbound traffic.
-This is the FREE version which provides all the functionality needed for Twitter for one account.
+WPsite Content Resharer is a powerful marketing automation plugin that automatically shares your content on a pre-defined interval to ensure you stay active on social media, increase your followers, and generate more inbound traffic.
+This is the FREE version which provides all the functionality needed for one Twitter account.

 Buy the PRO version for marketing automation across Twitter, Facebook, LinkedIn, and Google+ using multiple accounts.
 Get it here: <a href="http://www.wpsite.net/?utm_source=wprepo&utm_medium=content-resharer&utm_campaign=desc">WPsite.net</a>